 [Heading inserted in Gazette 11 Dec 1998 p.
 6601.]

-34. Prescribed ways of dealing with thing seized — section 92B(1)
+34. Ways prescribed of dealing with seized things (Act s.
+92B(1))

 (1) For the purposes of section 92B(1) of the Act, the following ways are prescribed as a way of dealing with any thing seized under section 92A of the Act —

-(a) sale at public auction, by tender or by private contract, as specified by the Chief Executive Officer;
+(a) sale at public auction, by tender or by private contract, as specified by the Chief Executive Officer; or

-(b) destruction or treatment at a site licensed under Part V of the Act, as specified by the Chief Executive Officer;
+(b) destruction or treatment at a site licensed under Part V of the Act, as specified by the Chief Executive Officer; or

-(c) preservation, as specified by the Chief Executive Officer;
+(c) preservation, as specified by the Chief Executive Officer; or

 (d) disposal at a site licensed under Part V of the Act, as specified by the Chief Executive Officer; or